leftorbit23/misc_scripts/UnlockRequest/README.md

 <h3>Description</h3>

-These scripts will allow users to unlock files on share drives without admin rights on the server.
+These scripts will allow users to unlock files on share drives without needing admin rights on the server.

 <h3>Installation</h3>